Mechanical Engineering Program

-Within three to five years after graduation from the ME program, the graduates are expected to:
+Within 3 to 5 years after graduation from the ME program, the graduates are expected to:

-- Further their intellectual growth through graduate education or professional development courses.
+- Further their intellectual growth through graduate education or professional development.

-- Apply their technical and professional creativity in careers in engineering or non-engineering professions.
+- Apply their creativity and global perspective in their engineering or non-engineering professions.

-- Embrace leadership roles in a variety of careers.
+- Assume leadership roles in a variety of contexts.

 2. Student Outcomes

-Graduates from the ME program of UM-SJTU Joint Institute should be able to demonstrate:
+Graduates of the ME program should be able to demonstrate:

 3. Course Requirements

-Candidates for the Bachelor of Science in Mechanical Engineering must satisfactorily complete 128 credit hours required by the JI programs and 22 credit hours required by the Ministry of Education of China and SJTU.
-The credit requirements include:
+Candidates for the Bachelor of Science in ME must satisfactorily complete 136 credit hours required by the JI ME program, including:

 - Program Subjects: 50 credits